staking-foundation/docs/docs/70-validator_migrations.md

 1. [Diva Early Staker Vaults](early_stakers) allow depositing any amount of (st)ETH.
 2. **This initiative** allows anyone to migrate their 32Ξ validators to Diva.
+3. New initiatives can be discussed to allow future operators to commit amounts of 1Ξ or more.

 TVL commitments are important, because they attract Liquid Stakers, [Operators](participants#operators) and facilitate integrations.

-Both initiatives are non-custodial, allowing participants to withdraw their funds anytime.
+The proposed initiatives are non-custodial, allowing participants to withdraw their funds anytime.

 ## Signaling mechanism